 - Open database on computer and prepare for data entry. - Enter the information from the data sheet (Fig. AII.2) into the database structure described at the end of this appendix.
 Note that this structure is consistent with Coral Reef Database Structure (Section 2.9).
-Information about the sample is entered into the sample table and a unique sample identifier (SAMPLE_ID) is allocated.
-The type of data collected in the sample is described by the DATA_TYPE field, which for video data, is denoted by the letter "V". - Place the video into the video cassette player and locate the transect to be analysed. - Check the information on the tape cover for any irregularities during videoing. - Open Video Point Table in database.
-Enter SAMPLE_ID and REPLICATE number.
+Information about the sample is entered into the sample table and a unique sample identifier (SAMPLE\ID) is allocated.
+The type of data collected in the sample is described by the DATA\TYPE field, which for video data, is denoted by the letter "V". - Place the video into the video cassette player and locate the transect to be analysed. - ☐ Check the information on the tape cover for any irregularities during videoing. - ☐ Open Video Point Table in database.
+Enter SAMPLE\ID and REPLICATE number.

-- Open Video Point Table in database.
-Enter SAMPLE_ID and REPLICATE number. - Locate the start frame from the image on the television monitor the first frame in which the marker (e.g. star picket) can not be seen, i.e. to the right of the marker. - Identify the benthos occurring under each of the five points on the monitor screen and enter benthic lifeform field code (Table 2.5) and other data into the database. - Advance the tape to the next required frame i.e. advance the tape by the time interval calculated previously. - Continue this procedure until the final marker is reached and the video transect analysis is complete. - Locate the next transect and repeat the procedure until finished. - Gave, then check and verify the data. - Backup the database. - Rewind the tape and put it back into its case. - □ Store the tapes in a dry, secure place e.g. fireproof data cabinet.

-- Use appropriate camera filters and use the same filters for all sampling.
-Selection of filters is an important part of image quality. - Regular training of field personnel should be undertaken to ensure high quality video images. - Regular training and cross-checking of video interpretation should be undertaken to avoid observer bias. - Individual observers should regularly calibrate against a known standard video tape to ensure that interpretation remains consistent over time.
+Open Video Point Table in database.
+Enter SAMPLE_ID and REPLICATE number oer.
+Locate the start frame from the image on the television monitor - the first frame which the marker (e.g. star picket) can not be seen, i.e. to the right of the mark Identify the benthos occurring under each of the five points on the monstreen and enter benthic lifeform field code (Table 2.5) and other data into database.
+Advance the tape to the next required frame i.e. advance the tape by the ti interval calculated previously. me Continue this procedure until the final marker is reached and the video trans analysis is complete. sect Locate the next transect and repeat the procedure until finished. ☐ Save, then check and verify the data. □ Backup the database. ☐ Rewind the tape and put it back into its case. ☐ Store the tapes in a dry, secure place e.g. fireproof data cabinet.
+Standardisation ☐ Use appropriate camera filters and use the same filters for all sampling.
+Select of filters is an important part of image quality. ion Regular training of field personnel should be undertaken to ensure high qua video images. lity Regular training and cross-checking of video interpretation should be undertain to avoid observer bias. ken Individual observers should regularly calibrate against a known standard vio tape to ensure that interpretation remains consistent over time. deo Tape Storage To preserve video tapes and extend their life it is very important that following notes be observed: the Do not leave tapes in the VCR for an extended period of time.
+Store the tapes in their cases, and store the cases vertically.
+Avoid storing the tapes in places where there is dust, excessive heat, moisture magnetic fields. or or ☐ If possible, store the tapes in a data cabinet designed for magnetic media. ☐ Fast forward the tapes every two years to prevent them sticking.